Post Graduate Studies

 MSU Library Book Collections

-Midlands State University Library has a robust collection of print and electronic books.
-Patrons may borrow items from the print collection using their valid student or staff identification cards.
-Electronic books can be accessed by clicking on the ‘Electronic Resources‘ tab on the library website.
+The Midlands State University Library offers a robust collection of print and electronic books to support your postgraduate research and academic needs.
+You can borrow print materials using your valid student ID card.
+For convenient access to scholarly e-books, simply visit the library website and click on the ‘Electronic Resources’ tab on the library website.

 Categories of the Book Collection